TGV train from Paris to Turin & Milan at Paris Gare de Lyon

 Route map

-TGV & Frecciarossa take the same route, with two variations: (1) The Frecciarossa goes through central Lyon calling at Lyon Part Dieu.
-The TGV by-passes Lyon on the high-speed line.
+TGV & Frecciarossa essentially take the same route, with 3 variations: (1) The Frecciarossa goes through central Lyon calling at Lyon Part Dieu.
+The TGV stays on the high-speed line and by-passes Lyon.
 (2) The Frecciarossa uses the high-speed line between Turin & Milan, shown in red on the map.
-The TGV uses the classic line, shown in black.
+The TGV is not equipped to use Italian high-speed lines so used the classic line, shown in black.
+(3) In Milan, the Frecciarossa uses Milan Centrale, the TGV uses Milan Porta Garibaldi.

 Paris to Milan train route map